Sri Gurusar Modia: Climate

 The climate of Sri Gurusar Modia varies to extreme limits.
-Summer temperature reaches 50° Celsius and winter temperature dips just around 0° Celsius.
-The average annual rainfall is only 200 mm.
+Summer temperature reaches 53 °C and winter temperature dips just around 0 °C. The average annual rainfall is only 200 mm.
 Average maximum temperature in summer is 41.2 °C and average minimum temperature in winter is 6 °C. The Canal MOD.(Modia) Flow in the south of village.
 After this Village it divided in two minors near 32Mod are MOD & DBN (Dhaban).
 The HDP (Hardyalpura) Minor also Flow into Mod before gurusar modia village.

 Education

 The village has been a center of learning since its early ages.
 This city has a large proportion of land which is dedicated to educational institutes.
 Notable educational institutions from the city include: